Section 31 (Star Trek)

-Section 31, in the fictional universe of Star Trek, is an autonomous intelligence and defense organization that carries out covert operations for the United Federation of Planets.
+In the fictional universe of Star Trek, Section 31 is an autonomous intelligence and defense organization that carries out covert operations for the United Federation of Planets.
 Created by Ira Steven Behr for the Star Trek: Deep Space Nine episode "Inquisition", the organization was intended to act as a counterbalance to the utopian portrayal of the Federation.

-Section 31 settings and characters have appeared in dozens of episodes, novels and comics.
-In 2019, CBS announced a new series was in development about Section 31, starring Michelle Yeoh.
+Section 31 settings and characters have appeared in dozens of episodes, novels and comics, including the 2025 television film, Star Trek: Section 31.

 Production

 Ira Steven Behr was inspired by a line of dialogue from Deep Space Nine episode "The Maquis" spoken by Commander Benjamin Sisko: "It's easy to be a saint in paradise."
 Behr said in the 1999 reference companion to the series, "Why is Earth a paradise in the twenty-fourth century?
 Well, maybe it's because there's someone watching over it and doing the nasty stuff that no one wants to think about."
 He expressed an interest of exploring what life was really like for those living the fictional 24th century, saying "Is it this paradise, or are there, as Harold Pinter said, 'Weasels under the coffee table'."

-The name, Section 31, is explained in the story as being taken from the fictional Starfleet Charter: Article 14, Section 31.
+The name, Section 31, is explained in the story as being taken from the Starfleet Charter: Article 14, Section 31.
 The article, according to agents, allowed for extraordinary measures to be taken in times of extreme threat.
 Such measures included malicious sabotage of enemy installations and technology, biological warfare, and preemptive assassination.

-According to Ronald D. Moore there was considerable debate on the origin of the organization, in particular on how the organization was formed and how long ago.
+According to Ronald D. Moore there was considerable debate on the origin of the organization, in particular on how it was formed and how long ago.

 Costume designer Bob Blackman chose the black leather costumes worn by Section 31 agents to appear fascistic.
-Behr had asked for dark black, severe, hostile looking costumes.
+Behr had asked for dark black, severe, hostile-looking costumes.
 In Star Trek: The Human Frontier, Michèle and Duncan Barrett explain that Section 31 agents not wearing Starfleet uniforms or dressing as Federation citizens further enhanced their role as an organization that is not constrained by ethics.

 Reception

-Writer David Weddle said many fans felt Section 31 betrayed the value system created by Gene Roddenberry, while others were indifferent or intrigued.
+Writer David Weddle said many fans felt Section 31 betrayed the value system intended by Star Trek creator Gene Roddenberry, while others were indifferent or intrigued.
 "Fans would get into these long ethical and political arguments, really struggling with issues like that, which was great to see."
 Moore replied to criticisms of betrayal saying, "The idea that there's a rogue element within the Federation doing dark deeds outside the normal chain of command is certainly a provocative one."

-Actor Jeffrey Combs, who portrayed Weyoun in Deep Space Nine, enjoyed the appearances of Section 31, saying the stories "gave everything a real flair."
+Actor Jeffrey Combs, who portrayed numerous characters throughout Star Trek, enjoyed the appearances of Section 31, saying the stories "gave everything a real flair."